artistCDMJ/carton_previz_helper/README.md

 "Add to Collection" - this creates a Collection from the anme of the object and puts it inside the collection.

 Extras for Modeling
-"Wire" - toggles selected object to Wireframe or Textured Solid in the 3d view for working with Domain object "Pivot(toggle)" - press to toggle between Mdeian Point or Cursor as pivot, and if neither is selected it will display an error icon
+"Wire" - toggles selected object to Wireframe or Textured Solid in the 3d view for working with Domain object.
+"Pivot(toggle)" - press to toggle between Mdeian Point or Cursor as pivot, and if neither is selected it will display an error icon
 "Add Mirror" - in edit mode with the center edge loop selected and the negative axis deleted, this snaps the Origina of the objec to the selection and sets a Mirror modifier.
 "XMirror" - in Object Mode, this applies the previous Mirror Modifier, assigns Empty Vertex Groups for the manual Folding, and turns on XMirror for symmetrical movement